Space Generation Advisory Council

+About

+The SGAC is a network of students, young professionals, and alumni in the space industry that currently represents over 27,000 members across 165 countries.
+SGAC operates in the six official languages of the United Nations, though the official working language is English.

+Since 2018, SGAC has been an official Partner of the International Astronautical Federation (IAF).
+SGAC involves its membership in the development of a progressive space policy that supports advancing humanity through the peaceful use of space.
+Membership with SGAC is free of charge.

 As a non-profit organization, SGAC relies on the sponsorship and support of governmental, non-governmental, and industry organizations and support via donations from individuals.
-SGAC is continuously looking for general sponsors and project-based partners, striving to ensure that they reflect the diversity displayed by our organization.

 History

-In December 1997, the UN Office of Outer Space Affairs Secretariat invited the International Space University (ISU) to organize a young adult forum as part of the UNISPACE III Conference in July 1999 in Vienna.
-The result was the Space Generation Forum (SGF), wherein 160 young people from 60 different countries discussed topics relating to the progress of space exploration, which included: science, engineering, technology, law, ethics, art, literature, anthropology, and architecture.
+In December 1997, the UN Office of Outer Space Affairs Secretariat invited the International Space University (ISU) to organize a young adult forum, as part of the UNISPACE III Conference in July 1999 in Vienna.
+The result was the Space Generation Forum (SGF), wherein 160 young people from 60 countries discussed topics relating to the progress of space exploration, which included: science, engineering, technology, law, ethics, art, literature, anthropology, and architecture.
 More than 100 visions and ideas were generated during the conference, written as recommendations.

-The ten most impactful ideas were integrated into the "Declaration of the Space Generation, " approved by the UNISPACE III Plenary as the SGF's Technical Report (refer UN-Document A/Conf.184/L.14).
+The ten most impactful ideas were integrated into the "Declaration of the Space Generation", approved by the UNISPACE III Plenary as the SGF's Technical Report (refer UN-Document A/Conf.184/L.14).
 Five of these ten recommendations were adopted into the Vienna Declaration on Space and Human Development.
 One of the recommendations was "to create a council to support the United Nations Committee on the Peaceful Uses of Outer Space by raising awareness and exchanging fresh ideas among young adults.
 The vision is to employ the creativity and vigor of younger generations in advancing humanity through the peaceful uses of space."
 From this, the Space Generation Advisory Council in Support of the United Nations Programme on Space Applications was established.

-Since its establishment, SGAC has multiplied.
-In 2001 SGAC earned Permanent Observer status in UN COPUOS, and in 2003, SGAC earned consultative status with the United Nations Economic and Social Council.
+In 2001, SGAC earned Permanent Observer status in UN COPUOS, and in 2003, SGAC earned consultative status with the United Nations Economic and Social Council.
 The organization officially opened its headquarters at the European Space Policy Institute (ESPI) in 2005 in Vienna and hired its first paid employee in 2006.
-Today, the organization's professional network comprises over 15,000 members from 168 countries (updated: 2020) in 6 different geographic regions.
+Today, the organization's professional network comprises over 27,000 members from 165+ countries (updated: 2023) in 6 geographic regions.

-Vision and Goal

-The guiding vision of SGAC is “to employ the creativity and vigor of young generations in advancing humanity through the peaceful uses of outer space.”
-Furthermore, the organization states that “[we] believe that the voice of students and young professionals should be heard in the creation of international space policy.
-As those who will be becoming the key policymakers, providers and users of space, we believe that it is imperative that their opinion is taken into account.”

-The primary goal of SGAC is “to provide access to our members to inject their thoughts, views, and opinions on the direction of international space policy.”
-Other goals include: